pthu/sahd/source/words/p-r-q.md

 <span id="RCMA3"><b>A.3</b></span> In <i>North-West Semitic</i> the earliest occurrences are in Ugaritic, in
 a formulaic idiom <i>yprq lṣb</i> (<i>KTU</i> 1.4 iv:28; 1.6 iii:16; 1.17 ii:10), which was formerly understood to refer to the ‘opening’ of ‘the passage of the throat’ (see the earlier refs. in <i>HAL</i>, 916) but which is now known to mean ‘he unknitted (his) brow’, from a broader sense ‘release, slacken’ (<i>DULAT</i><small><sup> 1</sup></small>, 681; for the newer understanding of <i>lṣb</i> see p.
 505).
 In later Hebrew the most common meanings are ‘remove’, ‘separate’ and ‘take to pieces’ (for other meanings see Jastrow, <i>DTT</i>, 1238-39).
 In Aramaic there is one early occurrence in a fragmentary portion of the Sefire treaties (<i>KAI</i> 222B 34), for which <i>DNWSI</i>, 943, proposed ‘cut off (water-supply?)’, but the context is damaged and unclear (<i>HAL</i>, 916, has ‘zerstören’, Ges<small><sup>18</sup></small>, 1083, ‘auflösen, befreien’) and no secure conclusions can be drawn.
 In early Jewish Aramaic <span dir="rtl">פרק</span> is used of the
-‘removal’ or ‘cancellation’ of sins (Deut 4:24) and as the rendering for Heb. <span dir="rtl">נצל</span> (4Q157=TgJob f1 ii 9, prob.
+‘removal’ or ‘cancellation’ of sins (Dan 4:24) and as the rendering for Heb. <span dir="rtl">נצל</span> (4Q157=TgJob f1 ii 9, prob.
 Job 5:7), <span dir="rtl">פדה</span> (11Q10=TgJob 23:6, Job 33:28) and  <span dir="rtl">חלץ</span> (ibid.
 27:9; Job 36:15), implying the meaning ‘save, redeem’.
 The contexts in 4Q541 f24 ii:3 and 4Q546 f8 1 are badly damaged and
 unclear (but see DJD XXXI, 252-54, 360, which suggests ‘redeemed’ [i.e. ‘forgave (faults)’] for the former passage).
 In Nabataean the sense ‘redeem’ is attested,[^1] while in Jewish magical texts it means ‘loosen’ (a demon: better ‘remove’?) according to <i>DNWSI</i>, 943.
 In other Jewish Aramaic texts, especially the Targums, the meanings ‘redeem’ and ‘rescue’ are most common, but ‘remove’, ‘fall apart’, ‘untie’ and ‘divide’ are also attested.[^2]